saraho1123/whats-cookin/README.md

 ## Project Overview

-This project we created a recipe tracking/meal planning application.
-Our app's functionality included a user being able to: choosing and view their favorite recipes, choosing and viewing recipes to cook, filtering recipes by type, ingredients favorites and recipes to cook, as well as plan what items the user would need to buy (based on what ingredients the recipe calls for and what the user 'has' in their pantry).
+For this project we created a recipe tracking/meal planning application.

+Our app's functionality included a user being able to:

+* choose and view their favorite recipes
+* choose and view recipes to cook
+* filter recipes by type, ingredients, 'favorites' or 'recipes to cook'
+* plan what items the user would need to purchase in order to cook their chosen recipe (based on what ingredients the recipe calls for and what the user 'has' in their pantry)

 ## Goals

 Our personal goals were to get better at sad path TDD, get a lot more comfortable with the array prototypes, and integrate what we’ve learned about JS so far.
 This was one of our first projects using TDD and ES6 JavaScript.

 We also wanted to work together in such a way that we would be willing to work together again!

 ## Technologies And Tools